bigtop/bigtopweb.com/acknowledgements.md

 ‘Thank you’s
 ------------

-We would like to thank David Brooks and the [Racket] dev team for their direct and indirect contributions.
+Additional thanks to the following (in no particular order) for their direct and indirect contributions to Bigtop:

+David Brooks, the [Racket] dev team, the folks at [Skills Matter].

 Logo
 ----